jakobharder/anno1800-jakobs-mods/mods/building-diagonal-residences/README.md

 ### Residences

-- Diagonal engineers: including Vibrant Cities and 4 custom skins
+- Diagonal engineers with 3 Vibrant Cities and 4 custom skins
-- Diagonal investors: including Vibrant Cities and 3 custom skins
+- Diagonal investors with 3 Vibrant Cities and 3 custom skins
-- Narrow engineers
+- Narrow engineers with 4 custom skins
+- Narrow investors with 3 Vibrant Cities and 3 custom skins
 - Skins matching jje's red tile roof buildings for engineers

 ### Ornaments